Tuesday, January 9, 2018

 Victoria and Abdul is a fascinating film about a little known friendship during the reign of Queen Victoria.
 The movie stars Judi Dench as Queen Victoria, Ali Fazil who portrays Abdul Karim, Adeel Akhar who is Mohammed Buksh, Michael Gambon as the Prime Minister, Lord Salisbury and Tim Pigott-Smith as the Queen's Private Secretary, Sir Henry Ponsonby.
 Eddie Izzard looks remarkably like his character, Bertie, The Prince of Wales and the future King Edward VII.
 And for Dench, it's not the first time she's portrayed Queen Victoria; she starred in Mrs. Brown, a film about her deep friendship with John Brown, a Scottish servant.

 The film is "based on real events - mostly" as a disclaimer states in the opening scenes.
 Most of what is portrayed in the film, Abdul's unusually intimate friendship with Victoria, her learning Urdu, and the racist and jealous attitudes towards Abdul are accurate.
 However, Director Frears does take some liberties.
 For example, Abdul did not travel to England to present the Queen with a newly minted medal but came to England because Queen Victoria requested two Indian attendants for her Golden Jubilee celebrations.
 While Queen Victoria is portrayed as a racially tolerant woman, she was British and the British ruled over India with policies that created serious racial and religious tensions on the Indian subcontinent.
-The Victorian court and Victorian society viewed dark-skinned people as unequals and social policies reflected this belief.
-The British attitude is subtly portrayed throughout the film; for example when Arthur Bigge sets foot back in England, he remarks, "Civilization!" even though like India there is a class system and beggars on the docks.
+The Victorian court and Victorian society viewed people of colour as unequals and social policies reflected this belief.
+The British attitude is subtly portrayed throughout the film; for example when Arthur Bigge sets foot back in England, he remarks, "Civilization!" even though England, like India has a strict class system and plenty of beggars - as shown on the docks.

 Abdul (left) and Mohammed (right)